genistat-ag/handbook/communication.md

 ### 🎟 Issue tracking

 We use GitHub issues to track and discuss issues.
-We use labels to assign issues to the cycle project that we are working on.
-Create labels with the following format: `C{cycle_number}: {project_abbreviation}`.
-A label for the Politician Map project in cycle one would have been `C1:
+We use milestones to assign issues to the cycle project that we are working on.
+Create miletones with the following format: `C{cycle_number}: {project_abbreviation}`.
+A milestone for the Politician Map project in cycle one would have been `C1:
 PM`.

-Following ShapeUp, we also use labels to assign issues to [scopes](https://basecamp.com/shapeup/3.3-chapter-11).
+Following ShapeUp, we use labels to assign issues to [scopes](https://basecamp.com/shapeup/3.3-chapter-11).

 ### 🔭 Planning